-The Reich's Panzers had made some progress.
-But the Joseph Stalins were almost invulnerable.
+The Reich's panzers had made some progress.
+But the "Stalin" tanks were almost invulnerable.

 One as big as a baobab tree, all by itself, stayed for an hour barring the way out of a conquered village.
 It took its stand right inside a building and no one managed to dislodge it.